DFE-Digital/register-early-career-teachers-public/documentation/parity-check.md

 - The `RequestHandler` asks the `Client` to perform the `Request`.
 - The `Client` calls a `RequestBuilder` to interpolate the `Endpoint` into valid request components (url, method, body, headers etc).
+- The `RequestBuilder` will call `DynamicRequestContent` to build any dynamic content for the request (such as the path ID or the request body).
 - The `RequestBuilder` will also call out to the `TokenProvider` to get a valid token for the authentication header.
 - The `Client` runs the request through `Faraday` using an parallel adapter, so we call RECT and ECF at the same time.
 - The `Client` returns the `Response` to the `RequestHandler`, which then attaches it to the `Request`.